garth-c/tableau/README.md

 Note that Tableau and the related products (Prep, Cloud, Server) are very capable business intelligence tools.
 This demo project is only a sampling of this capability.
 In addition, I have my Tableau Desktop Specialist certification so this demo project only represents a sliver of what I am capable of developing within the Tableau ecosystem.

 Source data:
-- the Maven Bike Shop sales data from the Microsoft PL-300 exam study guide.
+- the Maven Bike Shop sales data from the Microsoft PL-300 exam study guide
-- this is the practice data to use for someone that is studying for the Microsoft PowerBI exam.
+- this is the practice data to use for someone that is studying for the Microsoft PowerBI exam
 - this data contains the 7 files shown below in the screenshot
 - these files have been modified from their original content slightly to make this project simpler as the sales data was duplicated many times in these files
 - the 2019 & 2020 files are the sales transactions files (detail tables) and the rest of these files are master files (fact tables)